golfmak 2010

 THE CLUBHOUSE

 "Plumbing will endure at least 200 flushes, plus all the drainage from kitchens and the cart washing areas.
 Consider 200 persons coming and going at least twice each day.
-A 40,000 thousand round golf course means 80,000 entries and 80,000 exits from the clubhouse.
+A 40,000 thousand round golf course means a minimum of 80,000 entries and 80,000 exits from the clubhouse.
 Few clubhouses are constructed to endure that kind of traffic.
 It’s no wonder so many clubhouses look tired after only a few years!
 Anyway, the first thing your lender will want is an engineers report on the structural integrity of the building (your lender wants to see it).
 You need to check all the heating and cooling units, electrical supply, roof shingle condition (not usually an engineering issue), termite, plumbing, etc."

 The layout of the clubhouse will be extremely important in how it encourages traffic, concession opportunities, and efficiency of operation (I'm your man for that study).